xvr90/contactlistapi/README.md

 # contactlistapi
-Fullstack application for contacts list develop withe Java and spring boot in the backend and React for the frontend side.
+Fullstack application for contacts list develop withe Java and spring boot in the backend.